cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

-Lab 2.1: Calculator (Code and Simulation)
+Lab 2: Two-Function Calculator (Code and Simulation)
 ==========================================================================

 Lab 2 will give you experience designing, implementing, testing, and